Man in custody after a Virginia council member was set on fire over ‘a personal matter,’ police say

 (CNN) — A suspect is in custody after a Danville, Virginia, city council member was set on fire Wednesday morning by a man police say he knows.

-The attack “stems from a personal matter not related to the victim’s position on the Danville City Council or any other political affiliation,” police said in the statement.
+The attack on council member Lee Vogler “stems from a personal matter not related to the victim’s position on the Danville City Council or any other political affiliation,” police said in the statement.

 Andrew Brooks, the publisher and owner of Showcase Magazine, said Vogler was attacked at the magazine’s office.